aws/aws-app-mesh-examples/walkthroughs/howto-k8s-retry-policy/README.md

 4. You should now see more 200 OK responses due to retries.

-No go to https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v1/route_config/route#config-http-conn-man-route-table-route-retry and https://www.envoyproxy.io/learn/automatic-retries for details on how retries work in Envoy.
+Now go to https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v1/route_config/route#config-http-conn-man-route-table-route-retry and https://www.envoyproxy.io/learn/automatic-retries for details on how retries work in Envoy.